 The next year was filled with obstacles that slowed us down in the development of our product.
 My father passed away, I was diagnosed with cancer and then 8 months later with Parkinson’s disease.
 But we didn’t stop, throughout this time we continued to improve our prototype and finally applied for our patents.

 Opal Group, LLC was formed in 2011 and Rely-a-light, a name thought up by my childhood friend, became a subsidiary of this company in early 2012.
 My mother-in-law came up with the slogan for our t-shirts, hats and business cards, “Blackouts turn me ON!”
-In late spring 2012 we ordered components and built the first 280 lamps in our garage with our children, my husband’s family, our neighbor/partner and his family.
+In late spring 2012 we ordered components and built the first 280 lamps in our garage with our children, my husband’s family, our neighbor and his family.
 Word of mouth spread quickly and we kept getting calls and emails from people that wanted a Rely-a-light.
-We plan to open our first assembly and warehouse/distribution center in Richmond, Kentucky in late Fall of 2012.
+We opened our fulfillment center in the fall of 2012.

 With the help of family, friends and co-workers, we are realizing our vision of making sure that lack of light during a power outage is no longer an impediment to all people, any age, and any gender or in any location.
 We are producing an affordable, aesthetically pleasing product that is engineered and designed in the United States of America and available to everyone.
 A dream come true!